ucsf-ckm/FacultyPatronUpload/README.md

 If you'd like to verify that this is a correct marc file using a different library than the one that was used to produce it, there is a short java script available.
 Run java -cp .:lib/* ReadMarcExample out.dat to parse and print the marc records.
 This script may help flag any errors that were produced in the marc file by the ruby script.

-To run this script, you will need an EDS bind with access to the variables
+To run this script, you will need an EDS bind with access to the variables and access to a REST service providing barcode information.

 cn
 givenName